CodingDH/versions-and-values-jdh/README.md

 ## Contents

 `author_guideline_template.ipynb` - This Jupyter notebook provides an example and a simple structure that authors can use to write articles for the Journal of Digital History.
+You can rename it according to your article name.

 `.github/workflows/github-actions-preflight.yml` - This workflow file contains the preflight action that can be triggered automatically on commit or manually using the workflow_dispatch event to check that the article respects the Journal guidelines.